material-motion/material-motion/specifications/plans/TweenBetween.md

 `property` is any animatable value on the target object.

-`back` is the destination value when the direction is backward.
+`backValue` is the destination value when the direction is backward.

-`fore` is the destination value when the direction is forward.
+`foreValue` is the destination value when the direction is forward.

 `forwardTimingFunction` is the timing function to use when initially animating forward.